itisrazza/bass.on/_events/2022-undersound-bunker-boogie.md

 artists:
   # links to artists, use their id from _data/artists.yml
   # and make sure an avatar is in static/artists/{{artist.id}}.jpg
+  - habit
+  - wildstorm
+  - sammy_j
+  - not_a_robot
+  - tunnelvision
   - jogle
+  - freemxn
   - ryan_s
-  - tunnelvision
-  - not_a_robot
-  - sammy_j
-  - freemxn
-  - wildstorm
-  - habit
 ---

-An underground (litterally) gig set in one of wellies finest bunkers, bust out your best moves to absolutely filthy chunes all night.
+An underground (literally) gig set in one of wellies finest bunkers, bust out your best moves to absolutely filthy chunes all night.

+This is a ticketed event, we'll be checking IDs against a list of pre-approved entries.
+Door sales will be available.